In Defense of the Grief Selfie

 Coping with Grief : Litsa Williams/

-Once upon a time, many moons ago, Eleanor wrote an amazing post about self-portraits.
-In that post, in case you missed it or failed to commit it to memory, she said:
+Once upon a time, Eleanor wrote an amazing post about self-portraits.
+In case you missed that post or failed to commit it to memory, she said:

-Self-portraits have an amazing power to communicate things we cannot put into words and to look at ourselves and others in a deeply personal and intimate way.
+Self-portraits have an amazing power to communicate things we cannot put into words and can help us to look at ourselves and others in a deeply personal and intimate way.